NatWest student account review

 How to open an account

 You can apply for a NatWest Student Bank Account within six months of your course start date.
-Applications can be completed online or in-branch.
+Applications can only be completed online.

 As part of your application, you’ll need to share various personal and financial details.
 You’ll also need to share details of the course you’re on, and prove your student status by sharing your 16-digit UCAS code.

 - Interest-free overdraft.